 Known by the locals and [West] Islanders, this small crescent-shaped gem offers great swimming in calm waters.
 Swimming best at high tide.
 If you don't want to drive, then go by boat: at the western heart of Buzzards Bay, facing Falmouth.
 Take a nature walk, see the estuaries and birds on the uninhabited "back-side of the island".
 Sunrises on Town Beach; sunsets at the causeway.
 Find your peace here.

-The West Island Town Beach opens in late June.
+The West Island Town Beach opens in late June and ends Labor Day weekend.

 Passes are available at the BPW Office, 5 Arsene St.